Food Shipping with uShip

 Food shipments are often critical and require a higher level of care and may be subject to legal restrictions. uShip can help take the stress out of shipping.
 We’ll help you figure out how to ship food, help you get shipping rates from transporters, and give you some tips along the way.
 If you steer off course, don’t hesitate to contact us, and we’ll help you get back on the road.

 Create a listing detailing your needs for the shipment and the kind of food you’re shipping.
 You will then start getting shipping rates from carriers who specialize in transporting food.
 Compare rates, talk to them, and research their carrier profile to choose the best food transportation company.

-How to Transport a Boat
+How to Transport Food